 How has the process of creating artwork about Heavenly Mother brought you closer to Her?
 What has it taught you about Her?
 About yourself?

 There is so much I could say here but some of it I don’t have words for and other parts feel too sacred to share.
 But to put it simply, it has empowered me.
-This painting and the journey it is a piece of have resurrected the wings that I didn’t even realize had been clipped by narrow minded individuals.
+This painting, and the journey it is a piece of, have resurrected the wings that I didn’t even realize had been clipped by narrow minded individuals.

 What advice would you give to those who want to connect with their Heavenly Mother on a deeper level?

 Seek her.
 Once you start looking she is not hard to find.
-Some of the most interest theological writings I have read during my research for my masters thesis has been about how our cultural perceptions of life deeply color our interpretation of scripture and limit our ability to see even the most simple concepts in new or liberating ways.
+Some of the most interesting theological writings I have read during my research for my masters thesis has been about how our cultural perceptions of life deeply color our interpretation of scripture and limit our ability to see even the most simple concepts in new or liberating ways.
 Once you stop reading ONLY Heavenly Father into every divine reference and occurrence in your life you will realize She has been there all along.

 If you were to sit down and have a face-to-face conversation with Heavenly Mother, what would you talk about or ask?

 What is the purpose of childbirth often being a near death experience?